Total Pageviews

 You found Charlie from every corner of our world, including Russia, Turkey, Iran, Iraq, Hong Kong, China, Thailand, Cambodia, India, Vietnam, Indonesia, Bangladesh...
 And of course from the Western countries...
 That was just in the past month.

 In many of those places, obviously, doing what I do could get you into some real trouble - freedom after speech.
-Imprisonment and torture are not unheard of in cases where little people (like me) go out of their way to criticize and excoriate their government.
+Imprisonment, torture and worse are not unheard of in cases where concerned citizens (like me) go out of their way to criticize and excoriate their government.

 If this terribly sad story of freedom has inspired anyone, the pleasure is mine, on behalf of a boy who only got to see the first 12 years of his life.
 You will always have our gratitude, eternal, undying.